- What is a “learning outcome”?

 What happens if learning outcomes aren’t assessed?

 Unsatisfactory or incomplete information may yield a critical visiting team report, a request for additional information, a revisit or, in the worst case, probation.
 These are not desirable outcomes, so assessment is taken seriously by Washington University and its several schools.
-In the future, it is also entirely possible that if assessment is not taken seriously there will be budgetary or staffing consequences for the unit or units in question.

 But beyond these consequences it is also worth considering that, without careful assessment, there can be little basis for making informed judgments about the advisability of either curriculum or instructional changes.